 The doors of Nusa Penida are masterpieces of art, similar to those of Bali but often with different motifs.
 The main material is mostly heavy teak wood (because of its legendary endurance), enriched by elaborated and contorted carvings depicting highly symbolic and detailed landscapes, mystical beasts, flora and fauna, gods and goddesses.

 The investment of a household on a gateway and door are often disproportional to that family income in Nusa Penida.
 After all the door is the gate between two worlds.
 The carvings are so often lavishly painted in gold, with crimson, red, black and greens, inserts, enhancing the grandeur and splendid look of the entire gate structure.
-If you are lover beautiful and unique doors, then visiting Nusa Penida should be on your bucket list.
+If you are lover of Heritage Doors And Windows Photos, then visiting Nusa Penida should be on your bucket list.

 Contributed by Daniele & Elena from the Cycloscope blog.